“`xml

 What’s the difference between general practitioners and primary care physicians?

-General practitioners and primary care physicians both provide routine health care.
+Both general practitioners and primary care physicians provide routine health care, but their training is where they differ.

-Meanwhile, primary care physicians often have additional training in specific areas like internal medicine, family medicine, or pediatrics.
+General practitioners go through a general medical education, while primary care physicians usually have additional training in areas like internal medicine, family medicine, or pediatrics.